jierui-cell/sedimix/README.md

 Alternatively, you can build Centrifuge and Kraken2 indexes yourself by following the instructions provided on their respective GitHub repositories.

 #### Human Reference Genome
-Download the human reference genome hg19.fq.gz and build the BWA index.
+Download the human reference genome (e.g. hg19.fq.gz) and build the BWA index.

 ## Pipeline Functionality
 1. Takes raw FASTQ file(s) as input.